 The perfect wave

 Funky times on the beach are guaranteed with the “Vilebrequin Moorea shorts”.
 Having grown up in Los Angeles, multimedia artist designer Alex Israel wanted to create a pair of shorts that paid homage to his teen surf movie “SPF-18”.
-Surfing aside: With these bright colors, you can distract from your beer belly and casually jump into the water regardless of whether you’re in the Baltic or on Venice Beach.
+Surfing aside: With these bright colors, you can casually jump into the water regardless of whether you’re in the Baltic or on Venice Beach.

 When you don’t have coolness written on your face, just fake it.
 The “Non-Stop” cap by Douglas Gordon works just as well in the evenings at the beach party, and it basically says it all.
 “Guilt” by Monica Bonvicini follows the next morning.
 This goes hand in hand with the interest of both artists to question the conditions of human existence.

 Sehnsucht nach Meer?
 Kein Problem.
 Mit dem von Künstlerin Bharti Kher gestaltenen Parley Ocean Bag, gefertigt aus recycelten Plastikflaschen, trägt man den Ozean immer bei sich.
 Und leistet auch noch einen Beitrag zu dessen Erhaltung.
 Jeder Kauf unterstützt das Parley Global Cleanup Network, eine Umweltorganisation, die durch den Zusammenschluss verschiedener Akteure gegen die Verschmutzung der Weltmeere vorgeht.